 The notion that reputable dog breeders are contributing to dog overpopulation can be misguided, because dogs from good breeders almost never end up in the shelter system.
 All ethical breeders agree to take back or help rehome their dog if an issue arises, regardless of age.
 If a breeder doesn’t stand behind their dog for life — they aren’t a reputable breeder.
 This doesn’t mean that purebred dogs don’t enter shelters or rescues; it means only that there is a crucial difference between purebred dogs and well-bred dogs.

-By grouping reputable breeders in the same category as puppy mills or unethical backyard breeders, the striking difference between humane and inhumane breeding practices is missed.
+By grouping reputable breeders in the same category as irresponsible sources, the striking difference between humane and inhumane breeding practices is missed.
 Good breeders always prioritize the well-being of their animals and without them, the protection of physically and emotionally healthy dogs would be virtually non-existent.

 Reputable breeders screen and vet each person who purchases one of their puppies to ensure they’re making a suitable dog-human match.
 This means puppies are much more likely to end up in capable, educated homes.
 They act as a resource for their puppy buyers throughout their dogs’ lives, and work tirelessly to shed light on the importance of responsible dog ownership.

-Considering there will always be a market for puppies from breeders, trying to push out reputable programs will only open up gaps that puppy mills and unethical sources will rush to fill, prolonging the dysfunctional cycle of inhumane breeding, unhealthy dogs, irresponsible dog ownership, and dog abandonment.
+Considering there will always be a market for puppies from breeders, trying to push out reputable programs will only open up gaps that irresponsible sources will rush to fill, prolonging the dysfunctional cycle of inhumane breeding, unhealthy dogs, irresponsible dog ownership, and dog abandonment.
 It’s critical to support and empower those people that are doing right by their dogs in order to weed out the irresponsible sources who are looking only to profit off of their animals.